joshcc3/lockless-c/README.md

 I ran some benchmarks with the following params:
 Num procs x Number of snaps [8, 16, 32, 40, 48, 64, 72, 80] x [100, 200, 400, 800, 1600].
+All of these are wall-clock measurements.
 Results are under `analysis/`.
 It also contains the notebook with graphs illustrating the relationship between the various parameters.
 From the graphs - the total execution time increases roughly linearly - as long as it's not competing with os for resources.
+So although the worst case is O(n^2) it seems to be basically linear.
-Another (expected) observation is that the number of collects increases with the number of processes simulatneously snapping stuff.
+Another (expected) observation is that the number of collects increases with the number of processes simultaneously snapping stuff.
 Every 80 new processes collecting, 1 more collect needs to be performed on average per snapshot.

-The collect time strangely doesn't increase linearly although it's basically a linear increase in the number of atomic loads and stores.
+The collect time increases slowly < 60 processes (an avg. of 3 micros more per collect per every 10 more processes) and then an avg of 10 micros per collect per every 10 more process from 60 - 80.
+This is because of an increased chance of collects interleaving.
+In reality since a collect is just an atomic load from the register of a process this should scale linearly with the number of processes.

 The number of Case A counts also for each initially increases and after about 60 simultaneous snappers processes it starts decreasing.

 ```
 # Example of interleaving for a double collect fail